 And finally we have the app running showing up some PostgreSQL data.
 Again, this can be done for any database – until someone send me a message saying something isn’t working 😉

-The full source code can be found here in my GitHub, along with some other demo projects.
+The full source code can be found here on my GitHub, along with some other demo projects.

-Feel free to let your comment, issues, use cases, etc., it will be very appreciated!
+Feel free to leave your comments, issues, use cases, etc., it will be greatly appreciated!